-The much anticipated Myer project will provide the expansion of a revitalised retail district in Hobart CBD housed across Liverpool and Murray Streets.
-The $100 million project will occur as a staged development under an accelerated timeline.
-Stage 1 will see the construction of the Liverpool Street building housing Myer and specialty retail stores, due for completion in time for the Christmas season in 2015.
+The much anticipated Myer project provided the expansion of a revitalised retail district in Hobart CBD housed across Liverpool and Murray Streets.
+The $70 million project occurred as a staged development over an extended 10 year timeframe.
+Stage 1 saw the construction of the Liverpool Street building housing the new Myer store, and was completed for the Christmas season in 2015.

-JMG designed all building services including mechanical, electrical, fire, hydraulics, lifts, site infrastructure and base building services.
-We also worked with Myer to coordinate the services fit out.
+JMG designed all building services including mechanical, electrical, fire, hydraulics, site infrastructure and base building services.
+We also worked with Myer's Retail Specialists to coordinate the services fit out.